open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 should never be overwritten.
 They serve as source of truth for what the release is made of und should never be changed.

-### Package Visibility
+### Package
-Change Github Package Visibility to 'public':
+Navigate to the overview of your OCI repository, which should list following items:

 ![alt text](images/github-packages-ocm-hello-world.png)
 ## Deploying OCM Software Artifact